george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 Surprisingly neither!

 The Law of Large Numbers does not state anything about the speed of convergence.
-It only states that as the number of trials gets larger, the sample mean will get closer and closer to the expectated value.
+It only states that as the number of trials gets larger, the sample mean will get closer and closer to the expected value.
-Let's try it again but with a higher number of trials this time:
+Let's try it again but with a higher number of samples this time: